varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   }

-If an ACL entry specifies a host name which Varnish is unable to resolve, it will match any address it is com‐ pared to.
+If an ACL entry specifies a host name which Varnish is unable to resolve, it will match any address it is compared to.
 Consequently, if it is preceded by a negation mark, it will reject any address it is compared to, which may not be what you intended.
 If the entry is enclosed in parentheses, however, it will simply be ignored.